 Wild Self: Clarifying a Sense of Your Wild Authenticity

-We will explore our own hidden wholeness, the “treasure hidden in the field” of the Self encountered through parables, dreams, deep imagery, shadow work and self-healing practices.
+This morning's session begins with an opportunity to do some dream work.
+What images, themes, patterns are showing up for you?
+Explore other ways of knowing your own "wild self" as that core essence of your wholeness, the “treasure hidden in the field” of the Self encountered through parables, dreams, deep imagery, shadow work and self-healing practices.

 11:00 am – 3:00 pm PDT